-First United is affiliated with two denominations — the Presbyterian Church (USA) and the United Church of Christ.
-Two Oak Park churches, First Presbyterian Church and First Congregational Church, merged in 1975 to form First United Church of Oak Park.
+First United is a church of 600-plus members that is affiliated with two denominations — the Presbyterian Church (USA) and the United Church of Christ.
+Two Oak Park churches, First Presbyterian Church and First Congregational Church, united in 1975 to form First United Church of Oak Park.
 We follow the polity of both denominations and also have our own unique approach to governance.

 Council.
-Church Council is chaired by the Church Moderator and has a Vice Moderator and a Clerk (Secretary).
+Church Council is chaired by the Church Moderator and has a Clerk (Secretary).
 Council members serve three-year terms, with a one-time option to extend for an additional year.

 All members of the congregation are eligible to serve on the Council.
 Council members are nominated by the church’s Nominating Committee and are elected by the congregation.
 Approximately one-third of the members are elected annually in the spring.
-Council meetings are open to the congregation and are held at 7 p.m. on the third Tuesday of each month.
+Council meetings are open to the congregation and are held at 7 p.m. on the third Tuesday of each month in the Chapel.

 Members of the pastoral staff are ex-officio members of Council without a vote.
 Church Council delegates specific responsibilities to each of the church’s committees, which report to the Council.
 It has charge of all financial affairs of the church, including the responsibility for recommending an annual budget for approval by the congregation.